 7. Get stuff out of the house asap

-When you find things to declutter, try to get them out of your house as soon as possible.
-Don’t give yourself, or anyone else in your family, time to second guess your decluttering decisions.
+When you find things to declutter that you don’t use or love, try to get them out of your house as soon as possible.
+Don’t give yourself – or anyone else in your family – time to second guess your decluttering decisions.

 If you try hard enough you can probably find a reason to keep just about anything.
-But if you are serious about decluttering and experiencing the benefits of minimalism, it’s important ruthlessly declutter.
+But if you are serious about decluttering and experiencing the benefits of less, it’s important to ruthlessly declutter.
 If you don’t use an item regularly or love it, get rid of it!

 Throw garbage away as soon as you’re finished a decluttering session.
 Put all donation items in your car to drop off at the donation centre the next time you’re out.